eladtpro/azure-aks-scaler/README.md

 az aks update -n ${CLUSTER_NAME} -g ${RESOURCE_GROUP} --attach-acr <acr-resource-id>
 ```

 2. Log in to a registry, The recommended method when working in a command line is with the Azure CLI command az acr login.
-For example, to access a registry named myregistry, sign in the Azure CLI and then authenticate to your registry:
+For example, to access a registry named myregistry, sign in to Azure CLI and then authenticate to your registry:

 `az acr login --name ${ACR_NAME} --expose-token`

-3. Build and push image from a Dockerfile
+3. Build and push the image from a Dockerfile
 > Run the [az acr build](https://learn.microsoft.com/en-us/cli/azure/acr#az_acr_build) command, which builds the image and, after the image is successfully built, pushes it to your registry.
-The following example builds and pushes the aks-skaler:latest image.
-The . at the end of the command sets the location of the Dockerfile, in this case the current directory.
+The following example builds and pushes the aks-scaler:latest image.
+The "." at the end of the command sets the location of the Dockerfile, in this case, the current directory.

 ```
-az acr build --image aks-skaler:latest --registry ${ACR_NAME} --file Dockerfile .
+az acr build --image aks-scaler:latest --registry ${ACR_NAME} --file Dockerfile .
 ```

 <!-- az acr build \
-  --image aks-skaler:latest \
+  --image aks-scaler:latest \
   --registry ${ACR_NAME} \
   --build-arg SUBSCRIPTION_ID=${SUBSCRIPTION_ID} \
   --build-arg NODE_POOLS_AMOUNT='{"manualpool2": 5, "manualpool3": 5}' \